 BMD allows all real time information technologies to utilize (a tool) to precisely and accurately implant the acetabular component (cup) within the pelvic acetabulum.
-BMD device coupled with use of navigation technology and fluoroscopy and (other novel measuring devices) is the only device that will allow surgeons from all walks of life, (low volume/high volume) to perform a perfect hip replacement with respect to acetabular component (cup) placement.
-With the use of BMD, surgeons can feel confident that they are doing a good job with acetabular component positioning, achieving the "perfect cup" every time.
-Hence the BMD concept eliminates the most common cause of complications in hip replacement surgery which has forever plagued the surgeon, the patients and the society in general.
+35 BMD device coupled with use of navigation technology and fluoroscopy and (other novel measuring devices) is the only device that will allow surgeons from all walks of life, (low volume/high volume) to perform a perfect hip replacement with respect to acetabular component (cup) placement.
+With 40 the use of BMD, surgeons can feel confident that they are doing a good job with acetabular component positioning, achieving the "perfect cup" every time.
+Hence the BMD concept eliminates the most common cause of complications in hip replacement surgery which has forever plagued the 45 surgeon, the patients and the society in general.

-It is known to use ultra sound devices in connection with some aspects of THR, primarily for implant removal (as some components may be installed using a cement that may be 20 softened using ultrasound energy).
-There may be some suggestion that some ultrasonic devices that employ "ultrasound" energy could be used to insert a prosthesis for final fit, but it is in the context of a femoral component and it is believed that these devices are not presently actually used in 25 the process).
-Some embodiments of BMD, in contrast, can simply be a vibratory device (non ultrasonic), most likely it will not be ultrasonic, and is more profound than simply an implantation device as it is most preferably a positioning device for the acetabular component in THR.
-Further, there is a discussion that ultrasound devices may be used to prepare bones for implanting a prosthesis.
+It is known to use ultra sound devices in connection with some aspects of THR, primarily for implant removal (as some components may be installed using a cement that may be softened using ultrasound energy).
+There may be some 50 suggestion that some ultrasonic devices that employ "ultrasound" energy could be used to insert a prosthesis for final fit, but it is in the context of a femoral component and it is believed that these devices are not presently actually used in the process).
+Some embodiments of BMD, in contrast, can 55 simply be a vibratory device (non ultrasonic), and may not be ultrasonic and some implementations may include ultrasonic operation, and may be more profound than simply an implantation device as it is most preferably a positioning device for the acetabular component in THR.
+Further, there 60 is a discussion that ultrasound devices may be used to prepare bones for implanting a prosthesis.
 BMD does not address preparation of the bone as this is not a primary thrust of this aspect of the present invention.
 Some implementations of BMD may include a similar or related feature.
+The 65 forces applied by the vibration will be less than an impact force and preferably enable installation without requiring impact forces applied to the mechanism by which the equilibrium point is moved during installation of the vibrating implant.
+That mechanism may be hand pressure from the surgeon guiding the vibrating implant into a desired depth and orientation or may include some other mechanical application of less-than-impact force to adjust the equilibrium point.